notreallyimran/Glaucoma-Detection-Copilot/README.md

 # Using the App
 1. Open app1, this may take a while
 2. Upload any DFI from dataset
-3. EWait for model's verdict
+3. Wait for model's verdict

 # FAQ
 1. I can't run the app